Ichthyoelephas

 Ichthyoelephas is a genus of South American freshwater ray-finned fishes belonging to the family Prochilodontidae, the bocachicos or flannel-mouthed characiformes.

-There are two species in the genus: I. humeralis reaches a length of at least 40 cm and is found in the Santiago and Guayas river basins in Ecuador, and I. longirostris reaches a length of 80 cm and is found in the Cauca–Magdalena river basin in Colombia.
+There are two species in the genus: I. humeralis reaches a length of at least 40 cm and is found in the Santiago, Chimbo, and Guayas river basins in Ecuador, and I. longirostris reaches a length of 80 cm and is found in the Cauca–Magdalena river basin in Colombia, and additionally reported from the Rio Ranchería.

-They feed on algae and detritus that are taken off rocks with their fleshy lips.
+They feed on algae and detritus (aufwuchs) that are taken off rocks with their fleshy lips.
 They are commercially important food fish.